 an equal or smaller size

-Question: Is SPF considered to be a membrane as the term is used in 1504.5 and does an edge system used with a SPF need to be tested according to ES-1?
+Question: Is spray polyurethane foam (SPF) considered to be a membrane as the term is used in 1504.5 and does an edge system used with a SPF need to be tested according to ES-1?
 Answer: It is SPRI's opinion that because SPF is not a ballasted or mechanically attached system there is no need for a RE-1 test to be performed on edges used with SPF.
 However, tests RE-2 and RE-3 are to determine the edge metal's resistance to the calculated wind load regardless of the roof system.
-Therefore, it is SPRI's opinion that in order to meet ES-1 all perimeter edge metal for low slope roofs need to be tested according to either RE-2 or RE-3.
+Therefore, it is SPRI's opinion that to meet ES-1 all perimeter edge metal for low slope roofs need to be tested according to either RE-2 or RE-3.